drowningnewt/keysolve-web/README.md

 ## Metric Classes

+Hand patterns will be specified using the letters a and b where a is any hand and b is the alternating hand.

 **Bigrams**
 A bigram is a pattern of two letters that occur next to each other.
 All bigram metrics have the letter `B` at the end of their abbreviation.
 - The word `the` has two bigrams: `th` and `he`.